-NOTE: This page is only displayed if you installed the Managed System package.

-18 (Conditional) On the Install LDAP Managed System Information page, fill in the following fields to define the ownership of the LDAP system, then click Next:
+- 23 Click Next. - 24 (Conditional) This page is displayed only if you selected to install the Data Collection packages and the Account Tracking packages.
+On the Install LDAP Managed System Information page, fill in the following fields to define the ownership of the LDAP system: